 Are you interested in joining our friendly group.
 Go to the What is Freemasonry Page

-In mid 2012 the senior brethren of De Lacy Lodge No.4643 were approached and canvassed for their respective views relating to the concept of initiating a 33 year old candidate with Downs Syndrome as a member of the Lodge.
+The senior brethren of De Lacy Lodge No.4643 were approached and canvassed for their respective views relating to the concept of initiating a 33 year old candidate with Downs Syndrome as a member of the Lodge.
 The prospect and practicality of such an event had incidentally already received Provincial approval before any such request was made.

 The prospect of accepting an initiate with Special Needs received wholehearted support from the senior members of the Lodge although natural concern existed regarding an individual who was as yet unknown.
 As a result the prospective candidate, Andrew Cole, attended a series of social events where he was able to meet and engage with members of the Lodge on an informal basis.
-The success of these meetings resulted in Andrew being ventilated in open Lodge in March 2013 and interviewed formally by the Lodge committee the following month where his application received unanimous support.
+The success of these meetings resulted in Andrew being ventilated in open Lodge and interviewed formally by the Lodge committee the following month where his application received unanimous support.

 The numbers of brethren with special needs, in both the West Riding Province and the National establishment, is something of an unknown quantity but the brethren at De Lacy Lodge No. 4643 are proud to have contributed in a small way to the enhancement of modern day Freemasonry.